 Though the septs that GW used in its new book are most of the “original” sept worlds from the First Sphere Expansion, there are still dozens of others– by my count, there are some 37 T’au sept worlds, colonies, and other named planets listed on Lexicanum.
-True, it is impossible for rules to be made for all of those planets (especially since a large chunk of them don’t even have explanations attached), but it does raise a valid question: what is a T’au player to do if he/she’s army, fluffwise, is from one of those worlds not covered by GW’s list?
+True, it is impossible for rules to be made for all of those planets (especially since a large chunk of them don’t even have any background attached), but it does raise a valid question: what is a T’au player to do if his/her army, fluffwise, is from one of those worlds not covered by GW’s list?

 The answer, obviously, is aside from making house rules (which is generally difficult to get other people to agree to unless you know them personally), you will need to pick one of the rules for the “official” septs to count as your own.
 Hence the purpose of this (hopefully) helpful little guide, wherein I will be going over the T’au septs and colony worlds not covered by the new codex, and making suggestions on which septs to use to represent them, along with thematic units that you can use and, if you want to go down that route, possible house rules you can use to further represent your unique sept.